ldko/git-novice/_episodes/09-conflict.md

 > Libya is the fourth largest country in Africa
 > ~~~
 > {: .output}
+> Make sure these changes get merged into upstream before having learners pull
+> in the upstream changes (after they commit their local Libya.md changes).
 > {: .callout}

 As soon as people can work in parallel, they'll likely step on each other's